-Impairment of fixed assets
+15) Impairment of fixed assets

-In August 2002, Business Accounting Council of Japan issued the "Opinion Concerning Establishment of Accounting Standards for Impairment of Fixed Assets," which becomes operative for the year beginning on or after April 1, 2005.
+In August 2002, the Business Accounting Council of Japan issued the "Opinion concerning Establishment of Accounting Standards for Impairment of Fixed Assets," which became operative from the year beginning on April 1, 2005.
 Beginning with the year ended March 31, 2005, the Companies prospectively adopted the standards.
 The new accounting standards require that fixed assets be reviewed for impairment whenever events or changes in circumstances indicate that the book value of an asset or asset group may not be recoverable.

-The impairment losses would be recognized if the book value of an asset or asset group exceeds the sum of the undiscounted future cash flows expected to result from the continued use and eventual disposition of the asset or asset group.
+The impairment losses are recognized when the book value of an asset or asset group exceeds the sum of the undiscounted future cash flows expected to result from the continuing use and eventual disposition of the asset or asset group.

-The impairment losses would be measured as the amount by which the book value of the asset exceeds its recoverable amounts, which is the higher of the discounted cash flows from the continued use and eventual disposition of the asset or the net selling price.
+The impairment losses are measured as the amount by which the book value of the asset exceeds its recoverable amounts, which is the higher of the discounted cash flows from the continuing use and eventual disposition of the asset or the net selling price.

-Restoration of previously recognized impairment losses would be prohibited.
-For cumulative impairment losses, the Companies deducted directly from respective asset amounts based on the revised regulation on consolidated financial statements.
+Restoration of previously recognized impairment losses is prohibited.
+For cumulative impairment losses, the Companies deducted directly from respective asset amounts based on the revised regulation on the consolidated financial statements.